MicrosoftDocs/power-pages-docs/power-pages-docs/important-changes-deprecations.md

 ### Why don't I see Dynamics 365 portal templates in Power Pages?

-If you are using [Power Pages](https://make.powerpages.microsoft.com) for the first time, you won't see Dynamics 365 portals in your first site creation.
-You will see them in subsequent sites created, provided that the environment has any of the Dynamics 365 applications installed in it.
+If you're using [Power Pages](https://make.powerpages.microsoft.com) for the first time, you won't see Dynamics 365 portals in your first site creation.
+You'll see them in subsequent sites created, if the environment has any of the Dynamics 365 applications installed in it.

 ### Why don't I see my Portals created in Power Apps under the **Apps** list in Portals Studio?